315: Got Gut Health? Part 4: Stomach Acid, Digestive Enzymes, and Bile

 • Betaine HCl challenge

 • Considered slightly more accurate than the baking soda test.
-When you eat a meal, take betaine HCl pills in the middle.
+When you eat a meal, take betaine HCl pills mid-meal.
 Start with 1 and wait a few minutes, then take another.
 Repeat this until you feel a burning sensation in your stomach.
-The next time you eat, your dose is going to be 1-2 pills less than that.
-If you feel a burning sensation after 1-2 pills, then your stomach acid levels are most likely fine.
+The next time you eat, your dose will be 1–2 pills less than that.
+If you feel a burning sensation after 1–2 pills, then your stomach acid levels are most likely fine.

-As I mentioned before, digestive enzymes are all along the digestive tract.
+As I mentioned before, digestive enzymes are an important aspect of the digestive system and are found all along the digestive tract.

-In the mouth, by chewing longer, you allow your salivary amylases and lipases (carb and fat digesting enzymes) to act on the food for a longer period of time, taking a load off the rest of the gut.
+By chewing longer, you allow your salivary amylases and lipases (carb and fat-digesting enzymes) to act on the food for a longer period of time, taking a load off the rest of the gut.
 The importance of slower eating and chewing your food well cannot be understated!

-In the stomach, gastric proteases (protein digesting) and lipases (fat digesting) further act on the food in the stomach.
+Gastric proteases (protein digesting) and lipases (fat digesting) further break down food in the stomach.
 Gastric proteases specifically also need adequate levels of stomach acid to become active.

 If you have stomach inflammation for any reason, you’re most likely going to have less active proteases and perhaps lipases.

-As far as the pancreas, if you have type 1 diabetes or advanced type 2 diabetes, you’re going to have less pancreatic enzyme secretion.
+As far as the pancreas goes, if you have type 1 diabetes or advanced type 2 diabetes, you’ll going to have less pancreatic enzyme secretion.
 There’s also evidence that some cases of IBS involve a component of lower pancreatic enzyme secretion.
 One study found that 6.1% of people with IBS had pancreatic enzyme insufficiency, so it’s not necessarily too common.
-If you have digestive issues, its more likely an issue elsewhere.
+If you have digestive issues, it’s more likely an issue elsewhere.

 Finally, if you’ve got gut barrier dysfunction, the enzymes along the intestinal wall are going to be depleted as well.

-Now that you know this information, it might be intimidating to try and figure out where a potential issue might lie.
-The good news is that I wouldn’t try to worry over where the source of a possible enzyme deficiency is or even if you have enzyme deficiency vs. other issues like leaky gut/dysbiosis.
+Now that you know what digestive enzymes do, it might be intimidating to try and figure out where a potential digestion issue might lie.
+The good news is that I wouldn’t try to worry over where the source of a possible enzyme deficiency is or even if you have enzyme deficiency vs. other issues like leaky gut/dysbiosis

-The solution is the same; working on the basics of digestion, and if that doesn’t work, initiating a gut protocol involving elimination of offending foods along with targeted supplementation.
+The solution is the same; work digestion basics, and if that doesn’t work, initiate a gut protocol involving the elimination of offending foods along with targeted supplementation.

-Part of that targeted supplementation is going to be digestive enzymes, which can be used alone as well.
-We’re looking for a supplement with at least a good amount of proteases, lipases, amylases, peptidases, and other things like bromelain/etc would be a bonus.
-If you have gut issues, a digestive enzyme supplement is safe to add and studies show great efficacy as part of a treatment protocol for IBS.
+Part of that targeted supplementation will be digestive enzymes, which can be used alone as well.
+We’re looking for a supplement with at least a good amount of proteases, lipases, amylases, peptidases, and other things like bromelain would be a bonus.
+If you have gut issues, a digestive enzyme supplement is safe to add, and studies show great efficacy as part of a treatment protocol for IBS.

 Bile is a substance that is created in the liver from cholesterol and is stored in the gallbladder for easy release into the small intestine.
 It’s actually one of the main disposal routes of cholesterol in the body.

-Bile emulsifies fats at the beginning of the small intestine; you can think of it as a hammer that smashes large lipid droplets into tiny ones in order to increase their surface area so that lipases can act on them to finish fat digestion.
-There’s several aspects of bile that can be off; we can have too much bile release, we can have too little bile release, or we can lack reabsorption.
+Bile emulsifies fats at the beginning of the small intestine.
+You can think of it as a hammer that smashes large lipid droplets into tiny ones to increase their surface area so that lipases can act on them to finish fat digestion.
+There are several aspects of bile that can be off; we can have too much bile release, we can have too little bile release, or we can lack reabsorption.

 Nearly 100% of bile that’s released into the small intestine is reabsorbed at the end of the small intestine.
 One of the reasons fiber and fiber supplements can help lower cholesterol is because they trap bile in the intestines and prevent it from being reabsorbed, which causes the liver to use cholesterol to make more.

-In any case, it’s been known that approximately 25-33% of those with IBS-D or diarrhea dominant IBS suffer from bile acid malabsorption, so having unregulated bile acid release and bile acid reabsorption issues is most likely more common than not having enough bile.
+In any case, it’s been known that approximately 25–33% of individuals with IBS-D (diarrhea-dominant IBS) suffer from bile acid malabsorption, so having unregulated bile acid release and bile acid reabsorption issues is most likely more common than not having enough bile.

 A current hypothesis about how this may occur involves SIBO and other forms of dysbiosis disrupting bile signaling, which causes bile not to be reabsorbed.
 If certain bacterial populations in SIBO are present, they create beta-glucuronidases, which modify bile acids and prevent them from binding to the correct receptor, which ultimately prevents them from being reabsorbed.

-Not only is this going to cause malabsorption diarrhea, but I also mentioned earlier that bile acids are also a critical signaling molecule.
-If the bile acids can’t bind to their receptors which cause reabsorption, they also can’t bind to the receptors that regulate metabolism.
-Bile acids play a strong role in both lipid and glucose homeostasis, altering insulin sensitivity negatively if they cant do their job, and they also play a role in immune system homeostasis as well.
+Not only will this cause malabsorption diarrhea, but I also mentioned earlier that bile acids are also a critical signaling molecule.
+If the bile acids can’t bind to their receptors which causes reabsorption, they also can’t bind to the receptors that regulate metabolism.
+Bile acids play a strong role in both lipid and glucose homeostasis, altering insulin sensitivity negatively if they can’t do their job, and they also play a role in immune system homeostasis as well.

-If tons of bile acids are reaching the large intestine, as in bile acid malabsorption, this is going to induce a serious dysbiosis there, as bile acids are heavily antimicrobial.
-Bile acids are one of the main reasons the small intestines have a lower level of bacteria normally, and it’s seen in literature that if we experimentally stop bile flow in animals, they develop SIBO almost instantaneously.
+If tons of bile acids are reaching the large intestine, as in bile acid malabsorption, this will induce serious dysbiosis there, since bile acids are heavily antimicrobial.
+Bile acids are one of the main reasons the small intestine has a lower level of bacteria normally, and it’s seen in literature that if we experimentally stop bile flow in animals, they develop SIBO almost instantly.
 This has implications for bile acid deficiency and SIBO.

-A rough test (not diagnostic) to see whether we’re dealing with bile acid malabsorption vs. bile acid deficiency specifically in IBS-D is testing with a few supplements.
-Since gel forming fibers trap bile and prevent them from causing diarrhea, if you supplement a psyllium husk fiber supplement with every meal and this alleviates your diarrhea, there is most likely bile acid malabsorption happening.
+A rough test (not diagnostic) to see whether we’re dealing with bile acid malabsorption or bile acid deficiency, specifically in IBS-D, is testing with a few supplements.
+Since gel-forming fibers trap bile and prevent them from causing diarrhea, if you supplement a psyllium husk fiber supplement with every meal and this alleviates your diarrhea, there is most likely bile acid malabsorption happening.

 On the other side of things, if you take an ox bile supplement with meals and this takes care of your diarrhea, then it was most likely a bile acid deficiency.

-Fortunately, bile acid supplements are relatively cheap and widely available, and are also safe to supplement even if you’re not 100% sure you have bile acid malabsorption or insufficiency.
-Ideally you want to look for a supplement that lists out each bile acid and the amounts.
+Fortunately, bile acid supplements are relatively cheap and widely available and are also safe to supplement even if you’re not 100% sure you have bile acid malabsorption or insufficiency.
+Ideally, you want to look for a supplement that lists each bile acid and the amounts.

-That wraps up the final part in our four part series on digestion.
-If you have a client with bad gut issues, diagnosed IBS or SIBO, etc, digestive enzymes and bile acid supplements are a safe bet to add.
+That wraps up the final part of our four-part series on digestion.
+If you have a client with bad gut issues, diagnosed IBS, SIBO, etc., digestive enzymes and bile acid supplements are a safe bet to add to improve your client’s digestion.
 I’d make enzymes of first priority since it’s more likely they’re needed.

 If you want to become a master of dealing with gut issues and truly be able to hash all this out for yourself; this is exactly what we do within our Metabolism School program, FNMS.
 If you’d like to learn more to see if you’re a fit, check it out here.